Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![meme](resources/pictures/memes/Meme-Protfolio.PNG)

-> **Note!** <br>
+> **Note!**<br>
-> If you are looking for my CV, let me know in [LinkedIn](https://www.linkedin.com/in/ytj/)
+> If you are looking for CV, let me know in [LinkedIn](https://www.linkedin.com/in/ytj/)<br>
+> "You shouldn't refer to Portfolio as a CV, this is special, this is different :)" - Robert Downey Jr

 ### Welcome to Developer's page!

 The portfolio is created for any interested IT specialist such as Researcher, Recruiter, HR, PM or Technical Specialist.<br>
-The portfolio shows interesting facts about my programming experience and provides additional topics which are not included in my CV:
+The portfolio shows interesting facts about my programming experience and personal qualities.<br>
+The portfolio consists of topics which are NOT included in my CV:

 - [About](#about)
 - [Project Feedbacks](#project-feedbacks)